 The concept behind puppy rental is simple.
 You pay to have your presence graced by a fuzzy puppy for a specified amount of time, no strings attached, and no potty training needed.
-Though, to be honest, you probably still need to snag a few of these bad boys for the length of your “rental.”
-If you can’t get your puppy fix being a dog sitter or walker, and can’t yet own a dog, puppy rental services might be a good fit.
+If you can’t get your puppy fix being a dog sitter or dog walker, and can’t yet own a dog, puppy rental services might be a good fit.

-In both of these organizations, the puppies hail from litters of accidental pregnancies or former owners who had second thoughts on dog ownership.
-They live in foster homes until they are adopted—typically by a renter.
+In both of these organizations, the puppies hail from unplanned litters or former owners who had second thoughts on dog ownership.
+They live in foster homes until they are adopted—typically by a puppy renter, into the right home.

 Stress Stinks, Puppies Work